pachara-shop/pachara-shop-web/hosting/README.md

-# Pachara Shop Web
+# Pachara Boutique

-Welcome to the Pachara Shop web application repository.
+Welcome to the Pachara Boutique application repository.
 This project contains the frontend code for our e-commerce platform built with Next.js and Firebase.

 ## 📋 Table of Contents